rook/rook/design/object-bucket/object-bucket.md

 1. The OBC is marked for deletion and left in the foreground.
 1. The respective ConfigMap and user Secret are deleted.
 1. The OBC is garbage collected.
+1. The OB phase is changed from ""

     Note: this does not cause the deletion of the OB.
 Since the actual bucket is not deleted, it is reasonable that it should still tracked in Kubernetes.